 Retainer Based Pricing Model

-3. Project-Based Fees: Best for one-off projects like setting up ad campaigns or creating video ads.
-Pricing is based on deliverables, often ranging from $1,500 to $5,000 per project.
+3. Project-Based Fees: Best for one-off projects such as campaign setup or video ads.
+Pricing usually ranges $1,500 to $5,000 per project.

 Project Based Pricing Model